w3f/jamtestvectors/safrole/README.md

 ## NOTES

-- Error codes returned as output are not part of the spec.
+- Error codes returned as output are not part of the specification.
+Feel free to ignore actual values.
 - On error, post-state must match pre-state.
-- Ring verifier is constructed using [ark-ec-vrfs](https://github.com/davxy/ark-ec-vrfs) procedures
+- Ring verifier is constructed using [ark-ec-vrfs](https://github.com/davxy/ark-ec-vrfs) procedures.

 ## TODO

-- Different sets for prev, curr, next, designed validators in order to observe validators rotation.
 - Better specify the procedure used to construct test ring verifier.

 ## Vectors